Skip to main content

 Are Oral Health and Overall Health Linked?

-Your everyday lifestyle, general health status, and choices can positively or negatively impact your oral health standing.
+Your everyday lifestyle, general health status, and choices can positively or negatively affect your oral health.

 Common risk factors associated with poor oral health include: